Words by: Simon Difford

 The 1920s saw two books articulate the debate between shakers and stirrers - Harry McElhone's ABC of Mixing Cocktails and Robert Vermeire's Cocktails: How to Mix Them, and then in the 1940s the Stork Club Bar Book stating that the only "real difference is in appearance" and bartenders should "prefer to stir but certainly oblige a customer if they wished shaken".
 Then David Embury's 1948 Fine Art of Mixing Drinks advocates stirring to shaking for all liquor-based drinks.

 English novelist W. Somerset Maugham is often quoted as saying, "Martinis should always be stirred, not shaken, so that the molecules lie sensuously one on top of the other."
-[Although I've not been able to find when and when he said this.]
+[Although I've not been able to find when and where he said this.]

 However, it is another English novelist, Ian Fleming who has made shaken Martinis not just acceptable, but fashionable.
 The "Shaken, not stirred" catchphrase of his fictional British Secret Service agent, James Bond has ensured both the cocktail, and it's two preparation options have remained high in the public consciousness for generations.